 We perform a number of tests to establish robustness of the results.
 First, we control for lender, MSA, and time fixed effects as well as various lender-MSA-time-varying controls.
 Second, we conduct falsification tests by exploiting information about lobbying on financial issues that are unrelated to mortgage lending and securitization.
-Next, we adopt a difference-in-difference strategy to test whether the characteristics of mortgage loans originated by lobbying lenders respond differently to the introduction of anti-predatory lending laws at the state level, than those originated by other lenders.
-Finally, we adopt an instrumental variable strategy using as instruments the distance between the headquarters of the financial institution and Washington, D.C., which is exogenous and proxies for the cost of lobbying.
+Next, we adopt a difference-in-difference strategy to test whether the characteristics of mortgage loans originated by lobbying lenders responded differently to the introduction of anti-predatory lending laws at the state level, than those originated by other lenders.
+Finally, we adopt an instrumental variable strategy using as instrument the distance between the headquarters of the financial institution and Washington, D.C., which is exogenous and proxies for the cost of lobbying.
+(Details on these are in Section V.) While these results are robust to a number of controls and alternative estimation strategies, we are cautious not to interpret them as a causal link between lobbying activities and mortgage lending.
+Reverse causality remains a concern: lenders that choose to lobby more intensively may be the risky type to begin with.

-Our findings indicate that lobbying was associated ex-ante with more risk-taking and ex-post with worse performance.
-This is consistent with some lenders being more likely to benefit from lax regulation: these lenders lobbied more aggressively; the ensuing lax regulatory environment allowed them to engage in riskier lending; and such lending exposed them to worse outcomes during the crisis.
-Interestingly, the market anticipated lobbying lenders to benefit more from the bail out, and they indeed did, perhaps because they were hit harder or because they had closer connections to the policymakers.
+Our findings indicate that lobbying was associated ex ante with more risk-taking and ex post with worse performance.
+This is consistent with some lenders being more likely to benefit from lax regulation: these lenders lobbied more aggressively; the ensuing lax regulatory environment allowed them to engage in riskier lending; and such lending exposed them, directly or indirectly, to worse outcomes during the crisis.
+Interestingly, the market anticipated lobbying lenders to benefit more from the bailout, and they indeed did, perhaps because they were hit harder by the crisis and/or because they had closer connections to policymakers.

 Why are some lenders more likely to benefit from lax regulation?
 These lenders, for example, may be specialized in catering to riskier borrowers.
 Or, they may be overoptimistic and may have honestly underestimated the likelihood of an adverse shock.
-Then, these lenders might have lobbied to signal their private information to the policymaker and prevent tighter regulation that would otherwise restrict profitable lending opportunities.
-If lobbying lenders are specialized or overoptimistic, their motive for lobbying is consistent with information-based theories.6 Alternatively, some lenders may have distorted incentives and might have lobbied to create a regulatory environment that allows them to exploit short-term gains at the cost of long-term profits.7 An extreme view could be that certain lenders engaged in specialized rent-seeking and lobbied to increase their chances of preferential treatment, e.g., a lower probability of scrutiny by bank supervisors or even a higher probability of being bailed out in the event of a financial crisis.8 If lobbying lenders are short-termist or lobby to increase their chances of preferential treatment, the motive for lobbying involves moral hazard elements and seems to fit better with theories of rent seeking.9 While there is some evidence suggesting that lobbying was not solely motivated by rent seeking, we cannot rule out moral hazard interpretations stemming from short-termism.10
+Then, these lenders may have lobbied to signal their private information to the policymaker and prevent tighter regulation that would otherwise have restricted profitable lending opportunities.
+If lobbying lenders are specialized or overoptimistic, their motive for lobbying is consistent with information-based theories.
+Alternatively, some lenders may have distorted incentives and might have lobbied to create a regulatory environment that allows them to exploit short-term gains at the cost of long-term profits.
+An extreme view could be that certain lenders engaged in specialized rent-seeking and lobbied to increase their chances of preferential treatment, e.g., a lower probability of scrutiny by bank supervisors or even a higher probability of being bailed out in the event of a financial crisis.5 If lobbying lenders are short-termist or lobby to increase their chances of preferential treatment, the motive for lobbying involves moral hazard elements and seems to fit better with theories of rent seeking.